Uniqueness and superposition of the space-distribution dependent Zakai equations: Introduction

-In Section \ref{pre}, we introduce notation and L-derivative for functions on $\cP_2(\mR^n)$ used in the sequel.
-After this, we introduce nonlinear filtering problems for McKean-Vlasov signal-observation systems with correlated noises, and derive the Kushner-Stratonovich equations, the Zakai equations and the distribution-dependent Zakai equations.
-In Section \ref{unzaks}, the pathwise uniqueness, uniqueness in joint law and uniqueness in law for weak solutions to the Zakai equation (\ref{zakaieq1}) are shown.
-We place the superposition principle between weak solutions of Eq.(\ref{zakaieq1}) and weak solutions of Eq.(\ref{fpecoup}) in Section \ref{super}.
+The paper is arranged as follows.
+In Section \ref{pre}, we introduce notation and $L$-derivative for functions on $\cP_2(\mR^n)$ used in the sequel.
+After this, we introduce nonlinear filtering problems for McKean-Vlasov signal-observation systems with correlated noises, and derive the space-distribution dependent Kushner-Stratonovich equations and the space-distribution dependent Zakai equations.
+In Section \ref{unzaks}, the pathwise uniqueness for strong solutions to the space-distribution dependent Kushner-Stratonovich equations and the space-distribution dependent Zakai equations is shown.
+We place a superposition principle for the space-distribution dependent Zakai equation in Section \ref{super}.
 Finally, in Section \ref{con} we summarize our results and apply our methods to the system (\ref{Eq0}).

-The following convention will be used throughout the paper: $C$ with or without indices will denote different positive constants whose values may change from one place to another.
+The following convention will be used throughout the paper: $C$, with or without indices, will denote different positive constants whose values may change from one place to another.